top of page

 When the overall body of evidence is considered, there isn't a clear or consistent link between dairy intake and prostate cancer risk.

-Expert reviews describe the evidence linking higher intakes of calcium and dairy foods with prostate cancer risk as “limited - suggestive,” meaning the findings are not strong or consistent enough to support firm conclusions.
+Expert reviews describe the evidence linking higher intakes of calcium, often from dairy foods, with prostate cancer risk as “limited - suggestive,” meaning the findings are not strong or consistent enough to support firm conclusions.

-Some individual observational studies have raised questions about higher whole milk intake, but this is not seen consistently across all studies or across all dairy foods.
+Some studies have raised questions about higher intakes of milk, particularly whole milk, but this is not seen consistently across all studies or across all dairy foods.

 Does the type of dairy you choose matter?

-Think about both what that food is contributing to your diet and how often it’s part of your usual pattern of eating.
-For example, foods like natural yoghurt or kefir can add protein and beneficial bacteria and may be something you choose to include more regularly.
+Foods like natural yoghurt or kefir can provide protein and beneficial bacteria, and can be worth including more regularly.
 There’s also space for things like good quality cheese across the week.

-As with many areas of nutrition, the overall pattern of the diet matters more than any single food.
+As with many areas of nutrition, the overall pattern matters more than any single food.

 References and further reading